osartun/Backbone.Undo.js/README.md

 In order to set up your UndoManager you have to do the following steps:

-1. Instantiate your UndoManager
+1. __Instantiate__ your UndoManager

         var myUndoManager = new Backbone.UndoManager();

-2. Register the models and collections you want to observe
+2. __Register__ the models and collections you want to observe

         var model = new Backbone.Model,
         collection = new Backbone.Collection;
         myUndoManager.register(model, collection); // You can pass several objects as arguments
         // You can prepare your objects here.
 Changes won't be tracked yet. model.set("foo", "bar");
         collection.add([{"something": "blue"}]);
         // These changes can't be undone.

-3. Start tracking the changes
+3. __Start tracking__ the changes

         myUndoManager.startTracking(); // Every change that happens to the model and the collection can now be undone

-If you already have the objects you want to observe when you instantiate the undo manager or if you don't need to prepare them you can use the shorthand way of passing them on instantiation:
+__Shorthand__: If you already have the objects you want to observe at hand when you instantiate the undo manager or if you don't need to prepare them you can pass them on instantiation:

     // Shorthand
     var myUndoManager = new Backbone.UndoManager({